ANNarchy/ANNarchy/docs/manual/Parser.rst

 Parameters and Variables
 _________________________

-Any parameter or variable defined in the same Neuron/Synapse can be used inside another equation.
+Any parameter or variable defined in the same Neuron/Synapse can be used inside an equation.
+User-defined constants can also be used.
 Additionally, the following variables are pre-defined:

 * ``dt`` : the discretization time step for the simulation.
 Using this variable, you can define the numerical method by yourself.
 For example: